lsl/docker-nginx-php-fpm/README.md

 *Please note: This image is effectively unstable and likely to have breaking changes for the forseeable future.
 I suggest using it as a starting point for your own needs.*

-## Why
+## Why would you do this?

-Nginx + PHP-FPM as a single image vs Nginx + PHP-FPM as separate images has always come down to one thing: Where you draw the application boundaries.
+Nginx + PHP-FPM as a single image vs separate images has always been hotly debated.
+While keeping them separate is standard practice: it has downsides without many upsides weighing in.

-This project serves to explore what happens when you treat Nginx / PHP-FPM as implementation details, and your application source code as the thing that needs containerization.
+This project serves to explore what happens when you treat Nginx + PHP-FPM as a single application and focus on containerization of your code - the thing that really matters.

-## How
+## How does it work?

 This image runs supervisord in the foreground which in turn runs nginx/php-fpm in the background.
 Both nginx/php-fpm are configured to log to stdout/stderr which can then picked up by docker logging as you would expect.